 - Obtained an understanding of the internal controls over the valuation process for investment property and assessed these controls to determine if they had been appropriately designed and implemented. - Assessed the competence, capabilities, experience, professional qualifications and objectivity of the independent appraisal firm.
-In addition, we discussed the scope of their work with management and reviewed their terms of engagement with the Company to determine that there were no matters that affected their objectivity or imposed scope limitations. - With the support of our internal valuation specialists, (i) assessed whether the valuation methodology applied is appropriate and in line with international valuation standards as well as industry norms; and (ii) challenged the key parameters and assumptions used by the independent appraiser to estimate the fair values. - Tested the accuracy and completeness of the data provided by management to the independent appraisal firm. - Reperformed the mathematical accuracy of the valuation. - Agreed the total valuation in the appraiser report to the amount reported in the statement of financial position. - Assessed the disclosures in the financial statements relating to this matter against the requirements of IFRSs.
+In addition, we discussed the scope of their work with management and reviewed their terms of engagement with the Company to determine that there were no matters that affected their objectivity or imposed scope limitations. - With the support of our internal valuation specialists, we (i) assessed whether the valuation methodology applied is appropriate and in line with international valuation standards as well as industry norms; and (ii) challenged the key parameters and assumptions used by the independent appraiser to estimate the fair values. - Tested the accuracy and completeness of the data provided by management to the independent appraisal firm. - Reperformed the mathematical accuracy of the valuation. - Agreed the total valuation in the appraiser report to the amount reported in the statement of financial position. - Reviewed the sensitivity analysis on the significant assumptions included in the investment property valuations and evaluated the extent of their impact on the determination of fair values. - Assessed the disclosures in the financial statements relating to this matter against the requirements of IFRSs.